 For the first time, the European Championships qualifying campaign will link in with another tournament, the UEFA Nations League, to give countries another way of getting into one of the 24 final places.
 It will also be the first time since 1976 that no nation will automatically qualify for the tournament as the host country.

 See the latest match previews with betting tips for the upcoming Euro 2020 qualifying matches this week.
 We will have predictions for each of the Euro 2020 qualifying fixtures including matches with the home nations.
+The nations are starting to get towards the important end of the Euro 2020 qualifying fixture list and this is the time when mistakes cannot happen.
+The likes of England, Spain, Belgium, and Italy look in control of their group and should qualify for the tournament next summer.

 There are 55 nations taking part in qualifying for the tournament next summer, with Kosovo participating for the very first time.
 The nations have been split into 10 groups – five contain five teams and five contain six teams.
 The seeding was based on the overall ranking of the 2018-19 Nations League.
 The four Nations League semi-finalists (England, Switzerland, Portugal and Netherlands) were guaranteed to be drawn in a group of five teams, allowing them to play their semi-finals in summer 2019.